 - Switching courses without paying for the new course is prohibited.
 Credits and/or refunds will not be given for the course for which you initially enrolled.

-If you don't have an Ed Rep or access to a Prometric testing center, click below to learn more about courses and paper exams for independent students.
+If you don't have an Ed Rep, click below to learn more about courses and paper exams for independent students.

 As an independent student, you'll need to take your exam at a LOMA Third Party Exam Center if there is one in your area or designate a proctor — someone at your company who's in a supervisory position to you.

 If you have not completed your designation program’s online course requirements or proctored examination requirements by the end of the course’s six-month access period shown in your student record, you may re-enroll to extend your course access for an additional six-month period.

 For highly-interactive online courses, re-enrolling allows you to retain your progress in the course, as long as the course’s materials have not been substantially revised since your original enrollment date.

 For Course Portal courses, re-enrolling extends your access to the Course Portal and allows you to select a new proctored exam date, as long as you have not already taken the proctored exam for the course.

 - Change the language of the proctored exam for which you are enrolled.